Abelhafeez-Zain/iOS-Engineer-Portfolio/README.md

-*Unfortinatlly i can't list all apps that achieved in my last ten years because there are apps that removed from AppStore and many in-house applications.*
+*Unfortunately i can't list all apps that achieved in my last ten years because there are apps that removed from AppStore and many in-house applications.*